 As Head of a leading state boarding school I am often asked what the concept of state boarding means in practice.
 If your child is coming up to secondary age and you are looking for affordable boarding and a cracking education, you need look no further than this small group of effective, and indeed cost-effective, schools.
 Put simply, parents of children at state boarding schools pay only for the boarding fee – broadly in the £12,000 to £15,000 per year bracket – receiving in return a top-flight education and a boarding experience which matches what the independent boarding sector has to offer.

-On academic performance, the latest Sunday Times Parent Power (November 2017) lists ten state boarding schools among the 150 highest achieving state schools based on combined GCSE and A-level results, with Cranbrook School at 129th.
+On academic performance, the 2017 Sunday Times Parent Power tables listed ten state boarding schools among the 150 highest achieving state schools based on combined GCSE and A-level results, with Cranbrook School at 129th.
 Boarding has been shown to add value as measured by academic progress.
 Boarders at Cranbrook outperform day students marginally, but noticeably, by up to a third of a grade.
 This is almost certainly a product of effective systems for the management of ‘prep’ time in boarding and the personalised monitoring of students’ progress provided by highly developed boarding tutoring.
 Last but not least, the higher education success rate of students from state boarding schools is impressive.
 Selective state boarding schools can regularly field 20 to 40 or more serious contenders each year for Oxbridge and medical, veterinary and dentistry schools and other leading universities in the Sutton Trust 13 or Russell Group.